Rodrigo Paz: Presidency (2025–present)

-Rodrigo Paz Pereira was named the Christian Democratic Party's nominee for president for the 2025 general election.
+Paz was named the Christian Democratic Party's nominee for president for the 2025 general election.
 With around 32% of the vote, he placed first in the first round of voting on 17 August and won a run-off against former president Jorge Quiroga on 19 October with 54.5% of the vote.
 He was congratulated by U.S. Secretary of State Marco Rubio and Israeli foreign minister Gideon Sa'ar.
-Argentine President Javier Milei congratulated Paz and said that he put an end to "20 years of the failure of the socialism of the 21st century" and to terminate Bolivia's agreements with Iran.
+Argentine president Javier Milei congratulated Paz and said that he put an end to "20 years of the failure of the socialism of the 21st century" and his security minister, Patricia Bullrich, said it would be beneficial for Bolivia to terminate its agreements with Iran.

 Paz was inaugurated as president on 8 November 2025.
-The event was attended by state representatives from various countries, including (in order of mention): Argentine President Javier Milei, Chilean President Gabriel Boric, Ecuadorian President Daniel Noboa, Paraguayan President Santiago Peña, Uruguayan President Yamandú Orsi, former German President Christian Wulff, Brazilian Vice President Geraldo Alckmin, Costa Rican Vice President Mary Munive, Salvadoran Vice President Félix Ulloa and European Commission Vice President Teresa Ribera, and others.
+The event was attended by state representatives from various countries, including (in order of mention): Argentine president Javier Milei, Chilean president Gabriel Boric, Ecuadorian president Daniel Noboa, Paraguayan president Santiago Peña, Uruguayan president Yamandú Orsi, former German president Christian Wulff, Brazilian vice president Geraldo Alckmin, Costa Rican vice president Mary Munive, Salvadoran vice president Félix Ulloa, and European Commission vice president Teresa Ribera, among others.
 Also his father, former president Jaime Paz Zamora, attended the swearing-in ceremony of his son in the Plurinational Legislative Assembly.
+Quiroga (as former president) also attended the ceremony.

 During his inauguration speech, Paz launched an emergency operation that allowed 900 tanker trucks from outside Bolivia carrying gasoline and diesel to enter the country, in order to solve Bolivia's fuel shortage problem.
 A convoy led by Paz of the first 40 of these trucks entered Bolivia by way of Paraguay the next day.
 On 10 November, Paz asked the Armed Forces of Bolivia not to allow fuel entering Bolivia to be smuggled to other countries.

-The U.S. Drug Enforcement Administration was allowed back into Bolivia after having been expelled from the country in 2008, with a particular focus on the coca-producing Chapare Province.
+Unlike previous governments, Rodrigo Paz's government does not include any figures from indigenous movements or trade union and peasant organizations.
+Most ministers have spent their careers in international financial institutions, development agencies, or the private sector, and only three are women.

+The Ministry of the Environment is being abolished.

-In response to floods in Samaipata, Santa Cruz, Paz announced $380,000 in humanitarian aid and the creation of an emergency commission to address the disaster.
+In response to floods in Samaipata, Santa Cruz, Paz announced US$380,000 in humanitarian aid and the creation of an emergency commission to address the disaster.